jblayter/SDM-Playbook/team-enablement/remove-blockers.md

 > Blocked on API credentials for staging.
 Waiting on DevOps.
 ETA unknown.
 Can anyone help?

 **Responding:**
-> Got it — I’ll ping DevOps right now.
-If not resolved in 2 hours, we’ll pair you on Ticket #123 to keep you moving.
+> Got it — I'll ping DevOps right now.
+If not resolved in 2 hours, we'll pair you on Ticket #123 to keep you moving.

 ## Success Metric